 While Abre features a Plans App that allows districts to create customizable education plans for students, we sometimes find schools that would rather continue to use their current education plans software.
-As Abre means open, we’re perfectly happy to accomodate the best we can (I myself am a big believer in choice).
+As Abre means open, we’re perfectly happy to accommodate the best we can (we are big believers in choice).
 Schools can integrate 3rd party education plans principly through two ways:

 - Direct integration via a data export (SFTP or, preferably, API)